calaldees/teachingWorkshops/teacherEducation/ofstedComputing.md

 Cross Curricular
 ----------------

-Can't be done by non specalists
+Can't be done by non specialists

 cross-curricular integration of similar subjects, such as ICT, was ineffective and put these subjects in a vague place in the curriculum.